CloudKai/ip/docs/README.md

 ## Adding deadlines

-Add a new deadline task to be completed by a specific date and time.
+Add a new deadline task to be completed by a specific date time.

 Usage: `deadline <task> /by <dd-mm-yyyy HHmm>`